StreetScout

 Where is Emu Heights (NSW)?

-Emu Heights (NSW) is a suburb of New South Wales, Australia.
+Emu Heights (NSW) is a suburb of New South Wales, Australia, in the Penrith local government area.

 What is the population of Emu Heights (NSW)?